Fall Wheat Wreath DIY Instructions

-Making a wheat wreath only requires a few simple tools and materials that you can often get free in nature.
+Making a wheat wreath requires a few simple tools and materials that you can often get free in nature.
 It only takes about an hour to turn a stash of dried grasses, grains, and flowers into a lovely wreath that will look good inside on your wall or outside on your front door.

-To make a DIY wheat wreath you only need to know a few basic wreath-making techniques that are so easy to do and learn.
+To make a DIY wheat wreath, you only need to know a few basic wreath-making techniques that are so easy to do and learn.
 Let me show you how I made mine.
 But before I do that, let’s take a moment and talk about the magic of wreaths, shall we?

 The beauty of seasonal wreaths

 I truly believe wreaths are among the most essential decorating items to bring beauty to your home and bring in the seasons.
-I love seasonal decorating as it is a constant reminder of how the times keep moving and we’d better enjoy every bit of today to its fullest.
-Wreaths are used in all seasons but I think they fit in best during the fall season.
-The fall season is all about being thankful for the bounty around us, it’s about cozying up inside and do fun stuff, and it’s about hospitality and meeting friends and family.
+I love seasonal decorating as it is a constant reminder of how the times keep moving, and we’d better enjoy every bit of today to its fullest.
+Wreaths are used in all seasons, but I think they fit in best during the fall season.
+The fall season is all about being thankful for the bounty around us, it’s about cozying up inside and doing fun stuff, and it’s about hospitality and meeting friends and family.
 So making this DIY autumn wreath is the perfect fall activity for a rainy day.

 This particular dried wreath featuring grasses, wheat, and dried flowers came about when I was taking a small hike through our countryside.
-We have been having very heavy downpours lately and all over I noticed the grains on the field were broken and lying flat.
+We have been having very heavy downpours lately, and all over, I noticed the grains on the field were broken and lying flat.
 All I had to do was pick some up and give them a new destination before the next rainfall would destroy them.

-Of course around this time of the year, it is also easy to find dried wild grasses everywhere.
+Of course, around this time of the year, it is also easy to find dried wild grasses everywhere.
 This homemade wreath can be totally free and is extremely budget-friendly.

 I could have easily made my fall wreath with the materials I found for free.
-I wanted it to be a bit extra special though.
+I wanted it to be a bit extra special, though.
 So I supplemented my dried wheat and grasses with some store-bought flowers.

 Total aside here:

 Isn’t it funny how all the decor shops are filling up with dried flowers again?
 They are really all the rage all over again.
 I remember them from my days as a child.
 We used to have the top of our hutch filled with vases with dried flowers.
-I guess it shouldn’t be too big of a surprise really, 70s macrame is back in vogue and I think so are bell-bottom jeans!
+I guess it shouldn’t be too big of a surprise, really, 70s macrame is back in vogue, and I think so are bell-bottom jeans!

-Okay, back to lovely wreath making!
+Okay, back to lovely wreath-making!

 I added some pretty options for dried flowers and grasses to my shopping suggestions down below.